Blupo/Color/docs/using-colors.md

 Color difference refers to the distance between two colors. ΔE* (also known as Delta E), are a family of algorithms that calculate color difference.
 The most accurate (and newest) of these is CIEDE2000, which is what the library uses, via [`Color.deltaE`](/api/Color#deltaE).

 The number returned by the function indicates the difference between the two Colors.
 Larger numbers indicate less similar Colors, while smaller numbers indicate more similarity.
 A ΔE* of 2.3 is a [just-noticable difference](https://en.wikipedia.org/wiki/Just-noticeable_difference), and values less than that indicate the two Colors are very difficult (or impossible) to tell apart.
-This function is also commutative, so `a:deltaE(b)` is the same as `b:deltaE(a)`.
+This function is also commutative, i.e. `a:deltaE(b)` is the same as `b:deltaE(a)`.

 ```lua
 local red = Color.red()